 4.8 Use a waiting room or passcode:

-Beginning on Sept.
-27, 2020 Zoom will require all meetings to use a waiting room or passcode.
+Zoom requires all meetings to use a waiting room or passcode.
 When attendees join a meeting, place them in a waiting room and require the host to admit them individually.
 Enabling the waiting room automatically disables the setting for allowing attendees to join before host

 Meeting hosts can customize Waiting Room settings for additional control, and you can even personalize the message people see when they hit the Waiting Room so they know they’re in the right spot.